-New Button: Click New to create a new wireless network profile (refer to page 23).

-Modify: Click Modify to edit a current profile (refer to page

-Delete: Click Delete to remove a profile.

-Activate: Click Activate to use a profile.
-Allow up to 30 seconds to connect to the wireless network.

-Profile Details: The Profile Details section will display information about the wireless network such as the network name (SSID), network type (Infrastructure), and if the network is secured.
+- New Button: To create a new wireless network profile (refer to page 25). - Modify: To edit a current profile (refer to page 26). - Delete: To remove a profile. - Activate: To use a profile.
+Allow up to 30 seconds to connect to the wireless network. - Profile Details: The Profile Details section will display information about the wireless network such as the network name (SSID), network type (Infrastructure), and if the network is secured.